maxkost/knp/README.md

   <img src="doc/img/neuromorphic-platform.svg" alt="Logo">
 </div>

-Kaspersky Neuromorphic Platform (also referred to as "the platform") is a software platform designed to emulate spiking neural networks and support them on various computers.
+Kaspersky Neuromorphic Platform (also referred to as KNP or "the platform") is a software platform designed to emulate spiking neural networks and support them on various computers.

 You can use Kaspersky Neuromorphic Platform to do the following: